abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 our thoughts so they are clear, it will also help us to uncover any defects that exist in our understanding.

-We can encourage ourselves or even encourage each other—if people are open to it—to highlight our speech patterns as a tool for clarifying our own thoughts and for seeing how we express and communicate our ideas to others.
+We can encourage ourselves or even encourage each other---if people are open to it---to highlight our speech patterns as a tool for clarifying our own thoughts and for seeing how we express and communicate our ideas to others.
 The benefit is that internal clarity arises as well as the internal articulation of Dhamma.

 # Stopping